ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Render dashboard showing the bank-demo-web-app service connected to GitHub, running as a Node service on the main branch

-Once connected, every push to main triggers a fresh deploy.
+Once connected, every push to main triggers a fresh deployment.
 The build logs stream in the dashboard, and Render handles rollback if something goes wrong.
 No YAML sprawl, no Kubernetes configs.
 Just a repo and a branch.

-Step 2: Enable PR Preview Environments
+Step 2: Enable PR Previews

 Enable it once in your service settings: